BIVROST/360WebPlayer/README.md

 * ` [ `, ` ] ` - scroll movie by 5 seconds
 * ` + `, ` - ` - zoom in/out (not available in VR mode)

-### WebVR
+### Virtual Reality on the desktop with WebVR

+At the time of writing, WebVR is supported by Firefox Nightly with an extension.
+It supports Oculus Rift and (allegedly) other headsets like HTC Vive.

 See instructions at [MozVR][81] and [WebVR.info][82] for how to setup your browser.

+When you have a working setup, press ` V ` or the "eye" button to go to VR mode.

 [81]: http://mozvr.com/downloads/
 [82]: http://webvr.info/

-### Google Cardboard
+### Virtual Reality in mobile with Google Cardboard

+It is possible to use the Bivrost 360Player with Google Cardboard and it's many clones.
+Just press the "eye" button to go to VR mode.

+Some tips:

-Be sure to enable screen rotation on your device.
+* Be sure to enable screen rotation on your device.
+* If you have a NFC tag in your cardboard it might be a good idea to disable NFC in your phone as it will run the cardboard app instead of allowing you to use a browser.

-Some phones lack a gyroscope, if you cannot look left or right, but looking up and down works this means that your phone manufacturer did not install one.
+* Some phones lack a gyroscope, if you have problems looking left and right, but looking up and down works this means that your phone manufacturer did not install one.
+The phone tries to compensate this with a compass (magnetometer), but the results are far from good.
+* Consider setting a longer time for screen timeout.

+### Platform availability

+We try to make the player run on as many platforms as possible, but we still have far from 100% coverage.
+Major unsupported platforms are:

+* iOS - only pictures work, videos are distorted and without a user interface
+* Windows Phone - only pictures work, videos are black
+* GearVR - currently no way to run a web browser

+If you're experiencing problems with any other recent platform, please let us know.